geoffroy-serre/Mediscreen/README.md

    execute the .sql file provided (two versions with and without data).
 You can also import the mongoDB json file with notes related to saved patients.

+2. Before importing MongoDB data, create a db named mediscreen-notes and a collection named Notes.

-2. For easy imports, you can use free tools like MySQL Workbench and MongoDB Compass.
+3. For easy imports, you can use free tools like MySQL Workbench and MongoDB Compass.

-3. Notes are linked to patients by the patient_id.
+4. Notes are linked to patients by the patient_id.
 Be sure to import notes after importing the given .sql with data.

 ## 2 EndPoints